 - Fire Protection - Fire Protection covers the enforcement of fire safety legislation plus statutory and non-statutory consultation concerning fire safety in buildings and workplaces.
 This work combines with that carried out in Prevention to create a safer environment for all, whether at work, play or in the home.

-The North Yorkshire Fire and Rescue Service was awarded the prestigious RoSPA Gold Award for Occupational Health and Safety for 2008.
+The North Yorkshire Fire and Rescue Service for 8 consecutive years achieved prestigious RoSPA Gold Award for Occupational Health and Safety, and also Commended and Highly Commended Awards in the Emergency Services Sector culminating in 2014 with the award of Winner in the Emergency Services Sector.
 This award was based on the commitment of the North Yorkshire Fire and Rescue Service to delivering efficient management processes which ensure high standards of health and safety.

-The Service understood that this commitment by its own management also delivered a better understanding of and ability to manage the risks to the people and communities of North Yorkshire for which it was responsible.
+The Service understood that this commitment by its own management also delivered a better understanding of and ability to manage the risks to the people and communities of North Yorkshire and the City of York.
 The award continues to reinforce the Service's commitment to the achievement of high levels of performance in this crucial area.

 It also sends a clear message that good management focussed on the economy, efficiency and effectiveness of an organisation will also deliver good health and safety standards for its employees.
 This is good for business.

-The North Yorkshire Fire and Rescue Service plays an active role in the 95 Alive Road Safety Partnership.
-The aim of the Partnership is to reduce the number of people killed or seriously injured on the roads in North Yorkshire.
-Working from a baseline average of 1037 killed or seriously injured per year in the years 1994-1998, the Partnership agreed to work to reduce this figure by 40% by 2010.
-To achieve this, the Partnership carried out a full range of activities including educating children and young people at school and offering roadside advice to motorists.
-This has led to a reduction in those killed and seriously injured to 538 in 2009/2010, a figure just short of a 50% reduction.
-This success highlights the benefits of effective partnerships and the contribution of the North Yorkshire Fire and Rescue Service to its Community Safety partnership.
+North Yorkshire Fire and Rescue Service plays an active role in the 95 Alive Road Safety Partnership.
+The aim of the Partnership is to reduce the number of people killed or seriously injured on the roads in North Yorkshire and the City of York to help communities to be and feel safer.
+To achieve this, the Partnership carries out a full range of activities including educating children and young people at school, providing refresher drives for older drivers, engaging with motorcyclists and providing information about routes and challenging features to the growing numbers of cyclists who now come to ride on our roads.
+This has led to a continuing reduction in those killed and seriously injured from the 2010-14 baseline of 526 to 503 at the end of 2015, a 4.4% reduction.
+This success highlights the benefits of effective partnership working.

 Nature of Operation and Driving Activities